gerardroche/gerardroche.github.io/_posts/2023-05-16-neovintageous-mapping-sublime-text-commands.md

 nnoremap m :ShowOverlay overlay=goto text=@<CR>
 ```

-## Wrapping up

 Mapping to Sublime Text commands opens up a world of possibilities.
 Up your NeoVintageous game.
 Map your most common operations and build from there.
+Take it easy my friends.